 Since this exercise is fast and intense you will reach your max heart rate quickly, fire up your metabolism, and burn hundreds of calories in as little as 15 minutes.
 And, you will be activating muscles in your lower, mid, and upper body depending on how you use the ropes.

-ncorporating squats, jump squats, or a Bosu ball into your ropes routine will help strengthen your gluteus, calves, and core while developing endurance in your upper body.
+Incorporating squats, jump squats, or a Bosu ball into your ropes routine will help strengthen your glutes, calves, and core while developing endurance in your upper body.

 Battle Ropes HIITHIIT is the now popular acronym for "High Intensity Interval Training."
 Battle ropes lead the way as a high intensity exercise tool.